-The Spring 2018 Faculty Elections are complete.
-In Spring 2019, those eligible will run for and vote to fill vacancies on the Senate, and ten of the Senate Standing Committees, with service terms that begin in Fall 2019.
-Elections in 2019 will include nominations and voting for a Senate Chair (F19-S21), and a Senate Secretary (F19-S20).
+It's Spring 2019 Election Season; those eligible will run for and vote to fill vacancies on the Senate, and ten of the Senate Standing Committees, with service terms that begin in Fall 2019.
+Elections in 2019 include nominations and voting for a Senate Secretary (F19-S20).
 Faculty will also be electing an ASCSU representative to serve a three-year term, with service beginning in Fall 2019.
 And, in addition to the Standing Committees, voting will take place to fill Fall '19 vacancies on the Faculty Awards Selection Committee, Professional Leave Committee, Faculty Center Advisory Council and Faculty Grants Committee.

 NEAC is issuing a Call for nominations to fill a vacancy for Senator, serving on the CSU Academic Senate (ASCSU), or “statewide Senate”.
 ASCSU is made up of faculty members from each of the CSU’s 23 campuses and represents the CSU faculty in matters of system-wide concern.
 CSUSM has two ASCSU representatives, serving three-year, staggered terms.
-This Call is for nominations to fill the Fall 2018 through Spring 2021 vacancy.
-Those who are receiving this email are considered eligible to run for this seat, as defined in our Constitution and Bylaws document.
+This Call is for nominations to fill the Fall 2019 through Spring 2022 vacancy.

-Traditionally, the ASCSU holds five plenary meetings each year in Long Beach (click here for this year’s calendar to see an example of a typical AY meeting schedule – statewide senators attend those meetings labeled “Plenary” during their first year of service).
+Traditionally, the ASCSU holds five plenary meetings each year in Long Beach (Statewide senators attend “Plenary” sessions during their first year of service).
 The ASCSU’s committees also meet periodically.
 At times, these meetings are conducted electronically or via telephone.
-Note: An ASCSU Senator does not typically serve on a committee during the first year of her/his three-year term).
-Travel costs are covered by our campus Senate Office., and reimbursed to CSUSM by the CSU Senate.
+Note: An ASCSU Senator does not typically serve on a committee during the first year of her/his three-year term.
+Travel costs are covered by our campus Senate Office, and reimbursed to CSUSM by the CSU Senate.